 Average SAT Scores

 Scoring above average is one of the ways you know you have a good SAT score.
 The median composite score on the SAT is 1059.
 This means if you score about 500 for each section of the test, you will have an average SAT score.
-The math section’s average SAT score is 528, with the average SAT score in evidence-based reading and writing is 531.
+The math section’s average SAT score is 528, with the average SAT score in evidence-based reading and writing being 531.
 The percentage of students scoring in the middle of the range is greater than those scoring at the bottom or top.
-The average SAT scores will get you into college, but it may not be your dream school.
+The average SAT score will get you into college, but it may not be your dream school.